118 Quotes

 Pope St. Pius X (Pope (1903–1914)) 1908 Catechism of St. Pius X Source ↗

-Context: Relevant to arguments that faithful requesting sacraments can generate jurisdiction for SSPX clergy.
+Context: Catechism teaching on the divine source of hierarchical power.
+Relevant to arguments that faithful requesting SSPX sacraments can generate or delegate jurisdiction to clergy.

 SSPX Source